 - Insurance policy score: MEDIUM-LOW (While extremely important to include in a backup strategy, the data that is written and considered a backup is often not stored for long periods of time and is highly volatile.)

 Layers And Locations

-Of course, monitoring these backups for errors using an IT infrastructure monitoring solution is important, but cannot be viewed as an alternate for routine backup testing.
+Of course, monitoring these backups for errors using an IT infrastructure monitoring solution is important, but cannot be considered a replacement to routine backup testing.